JuliaTesting/TestReports.jl/docs/src/manual.md

 Multiple properties can be added, and a property added to a parent `TestSet` will be applied to all child `TestSet`s.

-An error will be thrown if the same property is set twice in a `TestSet`, and a warning displayed if both parent and child `TestSet` have the same property set (in which case the value set in the child will take be used in the report).
+Properties with the same name are allowed to be set multiple times within the same `TestSet`.
+If both a parent and a child set the same named property both properties will appear in the child when generating the report.

 The property name must always be a `String`, but the value can be anything that is serializable by `EzXML.jl`.
 In practice this means that `String`s, `Number`s, `Expr`s and `Symbols` can be used,